The Gallbladder crisis That Changed Everything

 The Whisper Behind the Curtain

-“And here’s the part that still glows in my memory,” she said smiling.
+“And here’s the part that still glows in my memory,

 “Our nurse, the one who made us laugh, had the exact same name as his daughter in Florida.